Khaos-Requiem/Machine-Mindset_MBTI/README.md

 This repository organizes information around [Machine Mindset MBTI](https://github.com/PKU-YuanGroup/Machine-Mindset/)

-I have had a difficult time navigating the source repositories, so consolidating information from across huggingface, their original github repository, and what I can interpret via the paper.
+I have had a difficult time navigating the source repositories, so consolidating information from across huggingface, their original github repository, and what I can interpret via [the paper](MM-paper.md).

 the point being to get new models trained based on these datasets, rather than being dependent on the llama2 models available on GitHub.

+I included only the english datasets here, but of course those can be gotten from [the source](https://github.com/PKU-YuanGroup/Machine-Mindset/), if you need them.

 ***Original Readme (slightly pruned) for the repository below***